solo-io/gloo/docs/content/introduction/architecture/_index.md

 ### xDS Server

-The final snapshot is passed to the *xDS Server*, which notifies Envoy of a successful config update, updating the Envoy cluster with a new configuration to match the desired state set expressed by Gloo Edge.
+The final snapshot is passed to the *xDS Server*, which notifies Envoy of a successful config update, updating the Envoy cluster with a new configuration to match the desired state set expressed by Gloo Gateway.

 ---

 ## Discovery Architecture

-Gloo Edge is supported by a suite of optional discovery services that automatically discover and configure Gloo Edge with Upstreams and functions to simplify routing for users and self-service.
+Gloo Gateway is supported by a suite of optional discovery services that automatically discover and configure Gloo Gateway with Upstreams and functions to simplify routing for users and self-service.

 ![Discovery Architecture]({{% versioned_link_path fromRoot="/img/discovery-architecture.png" %}})

-Discovery services act as automated Gloo Edge clients, automatically populating the storage layer with Upstreams and functions to facilitate easy routing for users.
+Discovery services act as automated Gloo Gateway clients, automatically populating the storage layer with Upstreams and functions to facilitate easy routing for users.
 Discovery is optional, but when enabled, it will attempt to discover available Upstreams and functions.

 The following discovery methods are currently supported: